adilalishahg/uber/backend/README.md

 - JWT token generation and password comparison methods.

 ### `user.controller.js`
-Processes the `/register` request, validates input, hashes the password, and invokes the service layer to create a new user.
-Generates a JWT token upon successful registration.
+Processes the `/register` and `/login` requests, validates input, hashes the password, and invokes the service layer for database operations.
+Generates a JWT token upon successful login.

 ---